hyerim511/IPSUM-study-for-html_css/README.md

 I could only use HTML and CSS, but I didn't want it shows flat or boaring.
 I used some hover effects for avoid that.

 ### Navigation
-(/screenshot/nav.gif)
+!
+[Screenshot of a Navigation design] (/screenshot/nav.gif)

 ### Button hover effect 1
-(/screenshot/btn-booking.gif)
+!
+[Screenshot of a Big Button design] (/screenshot/btn-booking.gif)

 ### Button hover effect 2
-(/screenshot/btn-top.gif)
+!
+[Screenshot of a Small Button design] (/screenshot/btn-top.gif)

 ### Video play
-(/screenshot/video.gif)
+!
+[Screenshot of Video elements design] (/screenshot/video.gif)

 ### Image hover effect
-(/screenshot/staffs.gif)
+!
+[Screenshot of Image elements design] (/screenshot/staffs.gif)

 ### Map with image
+!
+[Screenshot of a Map design]
 (/screenshot/map.gif)